Cal Rampton: Personal life

 Rampton married Lucybeth Cardon (1914–2004) on March 10, 1940; they had four children.

 In 2007, Rampton died of cancer in Holladay, Utah.
 Shortly after his death, the Salt Palace Convention Center in Salt Lake City was also named in his honor.
 The Calvin L. Rampton Complex in Taylorsville, which houses the Utah Department of Transportation and the Utah Department of Public Safety, is also named in his honor.

-In Popular Culture

-In the made-for-television movie The Executioner's Song (film), Rampton is referenced in a recreated radio news clip as having requested the Utah Board of Pardons to review convicted murderer Gary Gilmore's execution just before the end of his final term.
-Rampton's successor Scott M. Matheson declined to get involved in the matter, and the execution was soon carried out.